arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 # Note that row = "is_smoker" would also work.
 # If you used col, try switching to row now to see how the plot changes!
 ```

+### Quiz: Color

+For the following question, you'll be asked to modify code from the lesson.
+As you work on the code, test it out by editing the interactive code block so you can see what your code does.

+Note that your solution may not look exactly like the solution code provided --- if your code works and it generates a plot that meets your needs, then it's perfect!

 ```python
 sns.lmplot(data = covid_data,